Genre: Historical Fiction

 About Isabel Cañas

-Isabel Cañas is a Mexican-American author of The Hacienda.
+Isabel Cañas is a Mexican-American author of The Hacienda and Vampires of El Norte.
 Cañas currently lives in New York City working on her PhD dissertation in medieval Islamic literature.
 Visit the author’s website →